danymukesha/metastat/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of metastat is to perform metabolomics data analysis.
+The goal of `metastat` is to perform metabolomics data analysis.

 ## Objective

-To improve understanding and facilitate interpretation, metastat presents results through clear and informative data visualizations.
+`metastat` presents results through clear and informative data visualizations, to improve the understanding and facilitate the interpretation of the results.
 It allows easy integration and collaboration with other research teams by exporting statistical tables to Excel spreadsheets.
 The tool ensures the reliability and accuracy of data through a process of data cleaning and quality assessment.
 It uses principal component analysis visualization to gain insights and make informed decisions.
-It also provides the ability to use univariate two-class statistics or multivariate analysis using partial least squares discriminant analysis.
-The tool optimizes the model and ensures the robustness of the results through permutation testing and model prediction metrics.
+It also provides the ability to use uni-variate two-class statistics or multivariate analysis using partial least squares discriminant analysis.
+Furthermore, the tool optimizes the model and ensures the robustness of the results through permutation testing and model prediction metrics.

 ## Installation

-You can install the development version of metastat like so:
+If you want to use the development version of `metastat`, run the following command:

 ``` r
 devtools::install_github("danymukesha/metastat")